Best places to dive in June

 Sunset on the Nautilus Explorer.

 Socorro is, in fact, the largest of the Revillagigedo Islands, which are four volcanic islands in Mexico.
-The area is one that can only be visited by liveaboard, as it’s a good 24-hour journey from the southern tip of the Baja Peninsula.
-If you’re looking for coral reefs and colourful fish Socorro is not the place to find it.
+The area can only be visited by liveaboard, as it’s a good 24-hour journey from the southern tip of the Baja Peninsula.
+If you’re looking for coral reefs and colorful fish, Socorro is not the place to find it.
 Instead, you will find exhilarating encounter after exhilarating encounter with incredible marine life.
-Think interactions with dolphins, schools of sharks (tiger, hammerhead, silkie and Galapagos sharks to name a few) and manta rays.
+Think of interactions with dolphins, schools of sharks (tiger, hammerhead, silkie, and Galapagos sharks, to name a few), and manta rays.

-Due to the deep depths, currents and sea conditions in Socorro, this destination is best for intermediate to advanced divers, and most liveaboards will require divers to have a minimum number of logged dives.
+Due to Socorro's deep depths, currents, and sea conditions, this destination is best for intermediate to advanced divers, and most liveaboards will require divers to have a minimum number of logged dives.

-Sheltered from the Pacific Ocean lies a thin strip of water known as the Sea of Cortes.
+A thin strip of water known as the Sea of Cortes is sheltered from the Pacific Ocean.
 The sheltered position of this expanse of ocean results in wonderfully calm dive conditions and excellent visibility.
-The Sea of Cortes provides divers with plenty of opportunities to get up close and personal with curious sea lions and pelagic species, plus reef diving and ample chance to hunt for macro creatures that can’t be found in Socorro.
+The Sea of Cortes provides divers opportunities to get up close and personal with curious sea lions and pelagic species, reef diving, and ample chance to hunt for macro creatures that can’t be found in Socorro.